dune-community/dune-gdt-pymor-interaction/README.md

   ./local/bin/gen_path.py
   ```

   to generate a file `PATH.sh` which defines a local build environment.
-From now
+From now on you should source this file
-  on you should source this file whenever you plan to work on this project, e.g.:
+  whenever you plan to work on this project, e.g. (depending on your shell):

   ```
   source PATH.sh